maplibre/martin/README.md

 # Database connection string
 connection_string: 'postgres://postgres@localhost:5432/db'

-# Trust invalid certificates.
-This introduces significant vulnerabilities, and should only be used as a last resort.
-danger_accept_invalid_certs: false

 # If a spatial table has SRID 0, then this SRID will be used as a fallback
 default_srid: 4326